 APPLYING FOR CERTIFICATION

 The review process is designed for recovery housing operators who are currently operating recovery housing.
-Prior to the on-site review, all houses you would like reviewed need to be in operation for at least 60 days and have 60% occupancy.
+Prior to the on-site review, all houses you would like reviewed need to be in operation for at least 60 days and have 60% occupancy, if your home does not meet the capacity requirement, you may apply for preliminary certification.

 Illicit Drug and Alcohol Free Living Environment